OpenHardware-Initiative/UPMEM-MLP/README.md

 - `-DLEARNING_RATE=...` to configure learning rate from the command line
 - `-DMOMENTUM=...` to configure momentum from the command line
 - `-DNUM_TRAIN_SAMPLES=...` to configure from the command line how many samples the model should be trained with
-- `-DTRAINING_IMAGES_FILE=...` to configure the path to the text file samples should be sourced from
+- `-DTRAINING_SAMPLES_FILE=...` to configure the path to the text file samples should be sourced from
 - `-DTRAINING_LABELS_FILE=...` to configure the path to the text file labels should be sourced from

 ## Status